 Restaurants and F&B Establishments

-Restaurants on most islands are allowed to operate both indoor and outdoor dining, as well as curbside pickup, delivery, drive thru and takeaway (to go).
+Restaurants on most islands are allowed to operate mostly outdoor dining, as well as curbside pickup, delivery, drive thru and takeaway (to go).
 Some restaurants do have restrictions and may require you to present your proof of vaccination or a negative test result (no older than 5 days) prior to dining in.

 Certain restaurants offer rapid tests on site whereby you can get tested and obtain your results in 20 minutes.
 If you test negative, then you can proceed with your indoor dining.
 I highly recommend always calling ahead to inquire and to make a reservation.